Guillem96/efficientdet-tf/README.md

 ## Roadmap

+The road map is ordered by priority.
+Depending on my feelings this can go up and down, so don't take it as somthing that will be done immediately.

+- [ ] Migrate anchors code to Tensorflow
+- [ ] Define COCO input pipeline using `tf.data`
-- [ ] Visualization utils
+- [ ] Distribute training over multiple GPUs
 - [x] Learning rate schedulers to speed up and enhance training
 - [x] Proper evaluation using COCO mAP
+- [ ] Reproduce similar paper results
+- [ ] Visualization utils
 - [ ] Define a custom data-format to train with custom datasets
-- [ ] Reproduce similar paper results
-- [ ] Migrate anchors code to Tensorflow
 - [x] Data augmentation pipelines

 ## References